Post No.: 0329

 Your ‘sleep reactivity’ is the ease in which you manage to fall asleep during a particularly stressful or arousing time, such as the night before you have a crucial meeting, the night before going on an exciting holiday, or the night after a distressing experience.
 And if you find it hard to fall asleep under these conditions then that’s a strong predictor of whether you’ll suffer from insomnia.

+Some people with insomnia have trouble getting to sleep, some struggle to stay asleep, and some both.
 This insomnia can in turn lead to or exacerbate depression – insomnia can perpetuate a depressive episode long after the original underlying stress event or condition that triggered the depressive episode has been over, removed or cured/solved.
 For instance, a physical back injury triggered a depressive episode, as well as insomnia because you couldn’t find a comfortable position to sleep in, and now after several months of this, you now associate your bedroom and trying to get to sleep as a stressful experience itself – these types of stresses about struggling to sleep can themselves perpetuate a case of insomnia and/or depression, even though the original physical injury or pain has healed or ceased.
 This thus results in a vicious cycle of insomnia and/or depression.
 In short, stressing about sleeping can keep us awake!

 As in most cases that concern one’s health, insomnia involves an interaction between both one’s genes and one’s environment.
 The stressors or underlying conditions that can affect our sleep can be environmental (e.g. what’s in our bedroom), psychosocial (e.g. a divorce) or medical (e.g. some health conditions or medications).
 So insomnia sufferers may have a genetic/biological predisposition, they may then face a precipitating factor or stressor, and then they may face a perpetuating factor that perpetuates their insomnia even though the precipitating factor has passed.